‘Fat Johnny Depp’? Body Shaming Is A ‘Catastrophe’ But What About Humor? [Opinion]

 Johnny Depp Hasn’t Changed But Amber Heard Impacts Depp’s Image [Opinion]

-“Fat Johnny Depp,” or perhaps fat shamed Depp did get most of the weight off, and he’s looking cool again so all is right with the world, right?
+“Fat Johnny Depp,” or perhaps fat shamed Depp did get most of the weight off, and he’s looking cool again, so all is right with the world, right?
 But what about all those other would be Johnny Depp lookalikes that can’t?
 Not everyone has a personal trainer, and some people are strongly genetically predisposed to be heavy.

 “Fat Johnny Depp” being mentioned on Catastrophe inspired a lot of curiosity and laughter, but hopefully some compassionate thoughts for heavier people as well.